GerardCB/TAED2-fAIrytale/Model card.md

 Stable Diffusion is a latent text-to-image diffusion model capable of generating photo-realistic images given any text input.
 The fAIrytale model combines the Stable-Diffusion-v1-4 checkpoint with [FLAIR](https://huggingface.co/flair/ner-englis), for the Named Entity Recognition task, and with [ROBERTA](https://arxiv.org/abs/1907.11692), for QA and Multi Natural Languagse Inference (MNLI) tasks.

 However, the fAIrytale model only fine-tunnes the Stable Diffusion Model.
-Therefore, in this model card ww will focus on this model.
+Therefore, in this model card we will focus on such model.

  ## Model Details
 - **Originally developed by:** Robin Rombach, Patrick Esser